-If you change your transfer account for tuition fees, or if there is any change to your account name or other details, for example as the result of the elimination or consolidation of financial institutions, you will need to complete the procedure required by your financial institution.
+If you change your transfer account for tuition fees, or if there is any change to your account name or other details, for example as the result of the elimination or consolidation of financial institutions, you will need to complete the procedure.
 In this event, please check the website of the Waseda University Finance Department for the procedure.